davidsteppenbeck/ObservableUserDefault/README.md

 # ObservableUserDefault

-`ObservableUserDefault` is a Swift macro for properties in `@Observable` classes that provides accessor blocks with getters and setters that read and write the properties in `UserDefaults`.
+`ObservableUserDefault` is an attached Swift macro for properties in `@Observable` classes that provides accessor blocks with getters and setters that read and write the properties in `UserDefaults`.

 ## Usage